dbestevez/themer/README.md

 $ themer <theme>
 ```

-> Themer will automatically reload configuration for bspwm, polybar, rofi, termite and tmux, no restart required.
+> Themer will automatically reload configuration for bspwm, polybar, rofi, kitty and tmux, no restart required.
 Vim and mutt have to be restarted to use the installed theme.